skeetio/learngraphql-lessons/1-basics/3-querying-graphql.md

 What do you think about GraphQL?

   - Really, this is GraphQL?
-  - Noway, REST is much simpler
+  - Hmm, REST is much simpler
   - I was expecting something like SQL.
 This is worst.
   - **Freaking Cool**